getodk/docs/docs/collect-connect.rst

   :maxdepth: 1

   collect-connect-google
-  Transfering blank and completed forms directly with adb <collect-adb>
+  Transferring blank and completed forms directly with adb <collect-adb>
   Using ODK Briefcase  <briefcase-using>